GrzegorzKozub/arch/README.md

 For folder sharing using spice install `virt-viewer` on host and [webdav daemon](https://www.spice-space.org/download.html) on guest.
 Run `c:\Program Files (x86)\SPICE webdavd\map-drive.bat` on guest.

+To install Windows 11 without Internet connection and with local account, when asked to connect to Internet, press `Shift + F10` to bring up the command prompt and type `OOBE\BYPASSNRO`.

 To reduce the image size after freeing up space on guest, first defragment the drives and run `sdelete -z` on guest, then run `qemu-img convert -O qcow2 from.cow to.cow`.

 ## Gaming